dooptha/nuwm-frontend/README.md

 ###### Android
 >RIP

+### Configuration

+You can configure app by using configuration files in `/config` directory.
+In development environment `production.js` will be overwritten by `development.js`.

+Also you can create `override.js` file in `/config` directory.
+It will override configuration in `development.js`.

+`override.js` is ignored by git, so it is perfect for local changes, like **CUSTOM_INITIAL_ROUTE**, and you won't accidentally push your custom config to remote repository.

+In production environment `override.js` and `development.js` will be ignored.

+If you have any error related to `override.js`, restarting metro bundler, or creating `override.js` file (if you haven't done this yet) can solve that error.

 ### Debugging

 RN have a lot of tools for development purposes, more info you can find [_here_](https://facebook.github.io/react-native/docs/debugging).